Am I eligible for Weber State University's Early College Program?

 I attend NUAMES (Northern Utah Academy of Math, Engineering, and Science).
 How can I get more information about the Early College Program?

-NUAMES students should contact the NUAMES Early College advisor with questions about admissions, orientation, scholarships, and registering for courses.
+Visit the NUAMES Early College site for information about admissions, orientation, scholarships, and registering for courses.

 I’m a high school counselor and I have questions about Weber State’s Early College Program.
 Who can help me?